MAIA

 From 2023 to 2025

-TML is collaborating on a data analysis toolbox and models developed to support informed design and implementation of multimodal airport access solutions.
-This toolbox draws on two innovative mobility solutions: autonomous vehicle fleets and unmanned aerial vehicle fleets.
+TML collaborated on a data analysis toolbox and models developed to support informed design and implementation of multimodal airport access solutions.
+This toolbox drew on two innovative mobility solutions: autonomous vehicle fleets and unmanned aerial vehicle fleets.

 Air transport is multimodal by nature, as every passenger using air transport services needs to combine different modes of transport to have a seamless door-to-door journey.
 However, the emergence of new technologies such as cooperative, connected, and automated mobility (CCAM) and urban air mobility (UAM) has great potential to improve airport accessibility, increase trip reliability and reduce environmental impacts.
-Therefore, the MAIA project is developing a data analysis and modelling toolbox to support informed design and implementation of multimodal airport access solutions.
-This toolbox relies on two innovative mobility solutions: autonomous vehicle fleets and unmanned aerial vehicle fleets.
-The effectiveness of these solutions will be demonstrated through two comprehensive case studies: Madrid Barajas Airport and Brussels Airport.
+Therefore, the MAIA project developed a data analysis and modelling toolbox to support informed design and implementation of multimodal airport access solutions.
+This toolbox relied on two innovative mobility solutions: autonomous vehicle fleets and unmanned aerial vehicle fleets.
+The effectiveness of these solutions was demonstrated through two comprehensive case studies: Madrid Barajas Airport and Brussels Airport.

-MAIA will provide three tools based on CCAM and UAM technologies to optimise the implementation and operation of innovative multimodal airport access services:
+MAIA provided three tools based on CCAM and UAM technologies to optimise the implementation and operation of innovative multimodal airport access services:

-The proposed research methodology is structured around five axes:
+The proposed research methodology was structured around five axes:

-TML will develop and validate the MAIA Engine by collecting data and developing algorithms for passenger profiling, airport access monitoring and demand modelling.
+TML developed and validated the MAIA Engine by collecting data and developing algorithms for passenger profiling, airport access monitoring and demand modelling.
+TML researcher Behzad co-wrote a paper based on the reasearch.
+You can read the paper via de download section on the right.

 Air transport is multimodal by nature, as every passenger using air transport services needs to combine different modes of transport to have a seamless door-to-door journey.
 However, the emergence of new technologies such as cooperative, connected, and automated mobility (CCAM) and urban air mobility (UAM) has great potential to improve airport accessibility, increase trip reliability and reduce environmental impacts.
-Therefore, the MAIA project is developing a data analysis and modelling toolbox to support informed design and implementation of multimodal airport access solutions.
-This toolbox relies on two innovative mobility solutions: autonomous vehicle fleets and unmanned aerial vehicle fleets.
-The effectiveness of these solutions will be demonstrated through two comprehensive case studies: Madrid Barajas Airport and Brussels Airport.
+Therefore, the MAIA project developed a data analysis and modelling toolbox to support informed design and implementation of multimodal airport access solutions.
+This toolbox relied on two innovative mobility solutions: autonomous vehicle fleets and unmanned aerial vehicle fleets.
+The effectiveness of these solutions was demonstrated through two comprehensive case studies: Madrid Barajas Airport and Brussels Airport.

-MAIA will provide three tools based on CCAM and UAM technologies to optimise the implementation and operation of innovative multimodal airport access services:
+MAIA provided three tools based on CCAM and UAM technologies to optimise the implementation and operation of innovative multimodal airport access services:

 - MAIA-Engine: a set of tools for passenger-centric implementation.